dusty-nv/jetson-containers/packages/llm/mlc/docs.md

 ```

 > [!NOTE]
-> If you are quantizing a Llava model, you need to change `"model_type": "llava"` to `"model_type": "llama"` in the original HF Transformers [`config.json`](https://huggingface.co/liuhaotian/llava-v1.5-7b/blob/main/config.json) version of the model (you can patch this locally after it's been downloaded)
+> If you're quantizing Llava, you need to change `"model_type": "llava"` to `"model_type": "llama"` in the original model's [`config.json`](https://huggingface.co/liuhaotian/llava-v1.5-7b/blob/main/config.json) version of the model (you can patch this locally after it's been downloaded under `/data/models/huggingface`)

 Then perform W4A16 quantization on the model: